jeryjs/vision_assist/README.md

 # Vision Assist

 Vision Assist is a groundbreaking Flutter application that brings video understanding and assistive technology to the forefront—pioneering a space where even major LLMs like ChatGPT had yet to venture in 2023.
-This project is designed for those passionate about real-world AI applications, accessibility, and technical innovation.
+This project served as a proof-of-concept mobile application for AI Video understanding through progressive image streams.

 ## 🚀 Project Vision